 Lines In: 3:00 p.m.
 Friday, July 27 Lines Out: 9:00 p.m.
 Saturday, July 28

 Entry Fees: $50 per adult angler, $25 per junior angler under 16

-years of age (entry fee includes admission to Awards BBQ on Sunday, a one-month membership to
+years of age (entry fee includes admission to Awards BBQ on Sunday and a

 Children 7 to 11 years of age,$10 in advance or $15 at the door.